Hamilton type estimates for heat equations on manifolds: Introduction

 on the compact Riemannian manifold $(M,g)$ of dimension $n$.
 Here $a\in \mathbf{R}$ is some constant.
 This heat equation can be considered as the negative gradient heat flow to $W$-functional \cite{P02}, which is closely related to the Log-Sobolev inequalities on the Riemannian manifold.
 In \cite{M}, we propose the study of the local gradient estimates for solutions to (\ref{n-ht1}) based on its relation with Ricci solitons.
-Soon after, Y.Yang gives a nice answer in \cite{Y} and his result is Li-Yau type \cite{LY}.
+Soon after, Y.Yang has studied this problem in \cite{Y} and his result is Li-Yau type gradient estimate \cite{LY}.

 We have the following result for (\ref{n-ht1}). \begin{Thm} Assume that the compact Riemannian manifold $(M,g)$ has the non-negative Ricci curvature condition, i.e., $Rc\geq 0$.
 Let $u>0$ be a positive smooth solution to (\ref{n-ht1}).
 Assume that $\sup_Mu<1$ at the initial time and $a\leq 0$.
 Let $f=-\log {u}$.
 Then we have, for all $t>0$, $\sup_Mu<1$ and